gonzalofdz/poshli/.github/DEVELOPER.md

  	etc...
  }
  ```
- It's inappropriate because already exists a base64 POSIX-compliant program that solves it better
+ It's inappropriate because already exists a base64 POSIX-compliant program that solves it
- and faster.incorrect
+ better and faster.

  Example of a __proper__ function:
  ```sh